fzallocco/BankingSystem/README.md

 # Java-based Banking Management System

-1. Created a Banking System API ti create, updated, view, delete bank accounts, and execute transfers from one account to another.
+1. Created a Banking System API to create, update, view, delete bank accounts and execute transfers from one account to another.
 More updates to follow.